G.1 Recognition of Student Organizations

 Through this recognition process, the university accepts no financial, tort or other liability for the action of the student organization or its members.
 Recognition of a student organization may be withdrawn by the organization itself, by the Office of Campus Activities or following a recommendation of the Office of Student Judicial Affairs and Community Standards, for any violation of university regulations and policies governing students, student organizations or their actions.

 IV.
 Unrecognized Organizations

-Any student who knowingly chooses to affiliate with a club, organization or group that has been suspended, disbanded or dissolved by the university is subject to disciplinary action up to and including suspension and expulsion from the university.
+Any student who knowingly chooses to affiliate with a club, organization or group that has been suspended, disbanded or dissolved by the university, or any external authority, is subject to disciplinary action up to and including suspension and expulsion from the university.